smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 These feeds incorporate three layers of aggregation at the data source, node operator, and oracle network layers.
 These layers provide industry-grade security and reliability on the price data that they reference.
 To learn more about the three layers of data aggregation, see the blog post about [Data Aggregation in Chainlink Price Feeds](https://blog.chain.link/levels-of-data-aggregation-in-chainlink-price-feeds/).

-Inherent risks might exist based on your use case, the blockchain where feed is deployed, and the conditions on that chain..
+Inherent risks might still exist based on your use case, the blockchain on which the feed is deployed and the conditions on that chain.

 ### 🟡 Monitored Feeds